 This issue is avoidable if you manually update the mapping on the older ELK version you are already using before updating the Elasticsearch release to 7.9.0, or if you update directly to ELK version 7.9.1 or 7.9.2 (skipping 7.9.0).
 If the mappings have already been corrupted due to the upgrade, you must reindex them to recover.
 Updating to a newer ELK version after corruption will not fix this issue.

 ELK version 7.9.0 provides enhancements and new features in pipeline aggregation capability.
 New capabilities with pipeline aggregations include adding the ability to calculate moving percentiles, normalize aggregations, and calculate inference aggregations.

 The field capabilities API, or

-Global ordinals have been present in Elasticsearch since ELK version 2.0 and make aggregations more efficient and less time consuming by abstracting string values for incremental numbering.
-A memory leak was found if the global ordinals or other queries that create a cache entry for doc_values are used with low-level cancellation enabled.
+Global ordinals have been present in Elasticsearch since ELK version 2.0 and make aggregations more efficient and less time-consuming by abstracting string values for incremental numbering.
+A memory leak was found in the global ordinals or other queries that create a cache entry for doc_values are used with low-level cancellation enabled.
 The search memory leak was fixed in ELK version 7.9.2.
 Details of the bug and fix can be found on Github.

 The Elasticsearch ELK version 7.9.0 is based on Lucene 8.6.0.
 This version of Lucene introduced a memory leak that would slowly become evident when a single document is updated repeatedly using a forced refresh.
 A new version of Lucene was released (8.6.2) and Elasticsearch’s ELK version 7.9.1.
 This may have appeared as a temporary bug for some users and should now be resolved.